 Safari Bwindi Impenetrable Forest for a safari to the Uganda National park

 A safari to the Uganda national parks leads way to the forest sanctuary for almost the half the world’s population of mountain gorillas (between 330 and 600 of them), the rarest type of gorilla.
 Gorilla tracking is very strictly controlled to ensure no disturbance to the gorilla families, and only a very limited number of visitors is allowed on one day.
 Its is advisable to make reserve actions at least six month in advance.
 Colobus monkeys and chimpanzees may be seen as well as many bird types including endangered species.

-Safari Kibale Forest
+Safari to Kibale Forest

 The park is noted for its primates population – 11 different species inhabit the park including many families of chimpanzees and several types of colobus monkeys.
 Bushbuck, waterbuck, duiker, buffalo, African civet, warthog and giant forest hog may also be seen.
-The forest and the grasslands support abundant birdlife – almost 300 species have been Identified – and 144 types of butterflies.
+The forest and the grasslands support abundant bird life – almost 300 species have been Identified – and 144 types of butterflies.

 Safari Lake Mburo

 A safari to the Uganda national parks leads way to another park situated between the towns of Masaka and Mbarara, this comparatively small park (256 sq km) is composed primarily of grassland, wetland and acacia woodland.
 At the centre lies Lake Mburo, which together with 14 other likes, forms part an extensive wetland area.

-Huge hoards of impala live on the acacia-dotted savannah as well as the Eland, klipsringer plus other antelope such as the rare topi and Sitatunga.
+Huge hoards of impala live on the acacia-dotted Savannah as well as the Eland, klipsringer plus other antelope such as the rare topi and Sitatunga.
 Zebra and buffalo are amongst the preditors.
-Crocodile and hippo can be seen on the shores of the lake, which attracts a profusion of birdlife including the marabou stork and the crown crane.
+Crocodile and hippo can be seen on the shores of the lake, which attracts a profusion of bird life including the marabou stork and the crown crane.

 Safari Mgahinga Gorilla